 Here are three reasons to kick the EC to the curb and three reasons to keep the EC as is.

 Through the EC, residents of smaller states are given a step in determining America’s presidents.
 This is because larger states’ electoral votes represent a much higher proportion of people than do the smaller states’.
 For example, one electoral vote in New York stands for 550,000 people, while the same represents 232,000 people in South Dakota.
 Additionally, while voter turnout dictates the popular vote, it only strengthens the disproportion of voter weight in electoral votes.
 Take Oregon and Oklahoma, both states with 7 electoral votes; only 52% of Oklahoma’s eligible voters turned out for the 2016 election, as opposed to Oregon’s 67%, giving Oklahoma voters much greater weight per vote.

 Creates imbalance between states

-A look at previous elections shows that very few states change their minds about which party to vote for: red (Republican) states tend to stay red, and blue (Democrat) states tend to stay blue.
+The 2020 election aside, a look at previous elections shows that very few states change their minds about which party to vote for: red (Republican) states tend to stay red, and blue (Democrat) states tend to stay blue.
 This means that mainly “swing states” – states with a history of voting for both parties – hold real importance in any election, as candidates focus on appealing to the states that they believe they can sway.
-The 12 largest US states also garner more candidate attention, because they carry the majority of electoral votes.
+The 12 largest US states also garner more candidate attention because they carry the majority of electoral votes.
 As a result, a large percentage of states repeatedly get neglected in presidential campaigns; “safe” states are only sought after for fundraising, but they see none of the public events and campaign promises that swing and large states come to enjoy.
-In the 2016 race, swing states amounted to only a fifth of the entire US – arguably rendering voters in almost 40 states a non-concern to their future presidents.
 This imbalance is unfair, hurting the collective US and its values.

 Preserve the Status Quo